yioryhos/Fortran77HTML/README.md

 #### Home page
 https://f77html.mysch.gr

-Visit my home page and check how to genarate also beautifull plots!
+Visit my home page and check how to generate also beautiful plots from inside HTML without additional actions and downloads!
 #### Read the COMIS.ps
 Check the dosument to see details about the f77 commands.